 Mercedes-Benz has diesel versions of its E-Class sedan and GL- and ML-Class SUVs.
 The Mercedes-Benz E350 BlueTec we tested got 26 mpg overall, compared with the 21 mpg we got in the V6-powered E350 gasoline version.
 Volkswagen currently offers diesel versions of its Passat and Jetta sedans, the Golf hatchback, the Jetta wagon, and the Touareg SUV.
 Our tested Passat TDI with the automated manual DSG transmission got 37 mpg overall, compared with the 25 mpg we got in the 2.5-liter gas version with a

 six-speed automatic.
-Audi has diesel versions of the A3 hatchback and Q5 and Q7 SUVs, and the upcoming Q3 SUV is likely to include a diesel as well.
+Audi has diesel versions of the A6 and A7 sedans and Q5 and Q7 SUVs, while BMW offers diesels in the 3 and 5 Series.

 Manual or automatic: Which transmission do you want?
 Most models are available only with an automatic transmission, which is the choice of most American car buyers.
 Many automatics now provide a manual-shift mode that works much like a manual transmission but without a clutch.
 Selecting the gears yourself can make a car more enjoyable to drive.
 Manual-shift mode is also handy when driving in hilly or mountainous areas, because it provides more control than conventional automatics when shifting down on long descents, easing the burden on the brakes.
 A few automatics have a winter mode, where the transmission starts in second gear to improve traction on slippery surfaces.